netjson/netjson/README.rst

 Network Routes
 ==============

 **Definition**: a list of routes of a dynamic routing protocol or statically configured on the device.
-May be contained in a ``DeviceConfiguration`` object.

 **Goals**: show internal information of a routing protocol for monitoring and debugging purposes.